Last Updated on October 14, 2021

-Known as “Race City USA,” Mooresville is a fun and inviting town with activities for everyone, not just auto fans!
-Just a 30 minute day trip from Charlotte and an hour from Greensboro, this Iredell County town hugs the shores of Lake Norman and is one of North Carolina‘s largest racing hubs.
+Known as “Race City USA,” Mooresville, North Carolina is a fun and inviting town with activities for everyone, not just auto fans!
+Just a 30 minute day trip from Charlotte and an hour from Greensboro, this Iredell County town hugs the shores of Lake Norman and is one of NC’s largest racing hubs.

 Inside our guide, we want you to see that there’s something for everyone to do during a trip to Mooresville and the southern side of Iredell County.